First Sumerian Revolt – People Oppose The Harsh Akkadian Empire

 But what we do not discuss so often is Sumer's turbulent history with all its revolts and wars.

-Lugalzagesi Achieved Much Before His Successor Sargon the Great Appeared On The Scene
+Lugalzagesi Achieved Much Before Sargon the Great Appeared On The Scene

-After 25 years of rule, Lugalzagesi was defeated by Sargon, later called the great, a skilled politician who united the independent regions of Sumer into one state, and his kingdom is today widely considered the first empire in the world.
+After 25 years of rule, Lugalzagesi was defeated by Sargon, later called the Great, a skilled politician who united the independent regions of Sumer into one state.
+His kingdom is today widely considered the first empire in the world.

 Thus, Sargon, who reigned from c.
-2334 to 2284 BC became king over all of southern Mesopotamia.
-His vast power extended far beyond Mesopotamia, reaching into what is now Syria and Lebanon in the west, the Elam state in the east, and the Taurus Mountains in what is now Turkey in the north.
+2334 to 2284 BC, became king over southern Mesopotamia.
+His vast power extended far beyond Mesopotamia, reaching into Syria and Lebanon in the west, the Elam state in the east, and the Taurus Mountains in Turkey in the north.
 He had a well-organized army capable of making new conquests and a well-organized, administered centralized Sumerian state.
-His inscriptions confirm that he had access to major trade routes by land and by sea.
+His inscriptions confirm his access to significant land and sea trade routes.

 At the time of Sargon's death, his son Rimush became the Akkadian Empire ruler and reigned c.
 2284–2276 BC as the King of Akkad.
 Ancient sources confirm that some Sumerian city-states immediately rebelled against their Akkadian governors and their supporters and replaced them with Sumer rulers and councils almost as soon as Sargon died.